peterhinch/micropython-mqtt/mqtt_as/esp32_gateway/README.md

 code should run as quickly as possible: if possible looping constructs should be avoided.
 Code is typically synchronous: `uasyncio` has no support for sleep.

-Messages received by the gateway and targeted on a node are forwarded when the node wakes up and performs a publication.
+Messages received by the gateway and targeted on a node are queued.
+They are forwarded when the node wakes up and issues `gwlink.get()`.
 Any messages sent since the last wakeup will rapidly be received in the order in which they were created.
-If more messages were sent than can fit in the queue, the oldest messages will be lost.
+If more messages were sent than can fit in the gateway's queue, the oldest messages will be lost.

 When debugging an application it is often best to start out with `time.sleep()` calls as this keeps the USB interface active.
 When the basic design is proven,